Ampil Temple (Chhouk Village)

 Spean Preah Chang-er

-Laterite bridge that is still in use by local traffic with the newer main road running parallel to its east.
+Spean Chang’er is an ancient laterite bridge of the 12th-13th century that is still in use by local traffic while the newer main road running parallel to its east.
 It features at least 12 arches and is recorded as measuring 47 meters long and 9 meters wide.
-It is a feature of the ancient Royal Road from Angkor to Phimai and is part of … Read more
+It is a feature of the ancient Royal … Read more

 Spean Slaeng